Kckoken/hello-world/README.md

-# hello-world
+Kyle's Github

-Github tutorial
+Institution: University of Arizona Eller College of Management

-I am currently a Junior at the University of Arizona Eller College of Management studying Management Information Systems.
+Major: Management Information Systems

-One day I aspire to be a software engineer
+With that major I plan to earn a career in a technology driven field, hopefully either data science or Software Engineering.